-9.11.5 The decision of the Vice-Chancellor or Registrar and Secretary, as appropriate for the appeal route, will be final.
+9.11.5 The decision of the Vice-Chancellor or Chair of Council, as appropriate for the appeal route, will be final.

-9.12.2 It will be the responsibility of the Graduate Students’ Association (GSA) to ensure one postgraduate student is fairly elected each academic year.
-This graduate representative will be elected by and from the elected members of the Council of the GSA.
-On completion of the electoral process the GSA President (or nominated sabbatical officer or staff member) will inform the Registrar and Secretary of the name and contact details of the newly elected graduate representative.
+9.12.2 It will be the responsibility of the Graduate Students' Association (GSA) to nominate one Postgraduate Research (PGR) and one Postgraduate Taught (PGT) student to serve on Senate each academic year.
+On completion of the nomination process the GSA President (or nominated sabbatical officer or staff member) will inform the University Secretary of the names and contact details of the two nominated postgraduate representatives for that academic year.

-9.13.1 Any elected member of the Council or the Senate may resign at any time in writing addressed to the Registrar and Secretary and the resulting vacancy shall be filled in accordance with these regulations
+9.13.1 Any elected member of the Council or the Senate may resign at any time in writing addressed to the University Secretary and the resulting vacancy shall be filled in accordance with these regulations.

 - Regulation 1